Who Runs This?

 Our residential advisers (RA's) live on campus.

-Eric is a physicist, mathematician and former grad student who joined the prior house in March 2015 so he could continue his research without interruptions from academia.
+Eric is a physicist, mathematician and former grad student who joined a house in March 2015 so he could continue his research without interruptions from academia.
 He helps with strategy, and focusing on what is highest impact to the resident's happiness and the dorm's overall health.
 He likes philosophy, movies, books of every kind, and being right.

 Derrick started as an economist but since then has spent a lot of time studying math, languages, literature, programming, machine learning and playing Marth in SSBM.
 He has been intermittently with the crew since 2013, now focuses on logistics.
 He likes anime, ironing, neoclassical music, and extremely specific lightbulbs.